 (…existing texts …)

-In a BlockAck frame transmitted in response to a frame carried in HE TB PPDU, the rule of setting Duration/ID field is described in 9.2.5.2 (Setting for single and multiple protection under enhanced distributed channel access (EDCA)).
+In a BlockAck frame transmitted in response to a frame carried in HE TB PPDU, the rule of setting Duration/ID field under multiple protection settings(#12361) is described in 9.2.5.2 (Setting for single and multiple protection under enhanced distributed channel access (EDCA)).

 Propose: Revised for CID 13043 per discussion and editing instructions in 11-17/1874r2.